AEM001/Edge-Cloud-Speculative-Decoding/README.md

 ```

 If a branch is still running when the verifier result arrives, the critical path
 does not wait for it.
-The benchmark records whether branch drafting was actually
+Only branch tokens already available at verifier return
-hidden with `async_detail.exposed_branch_ms`.
+time are considered.

 ---

 ## Prompt Datasets

-The system uses two prompt datasets for evaluation:
+The system supports three prompt families for evaluation:

 **GSM8K (Grade School Math 8K)**
 - Test split: 1,319 prompts